jteijema/EU-Alternative/docs/source/index.rst

 The **EU Alternative** is documenting European alternatives to foreign companies, both for :doc:`software` and :doc:`hardware`.
-We also document Pro-:doc:`EU-link`.
+We also document pro-european :doc:`websites`.

-It is *inconvenient* (and neigh *impossible*) to only use EU-based companies, but if a solid alternative is available, it is documented here.
-We Promote EU built, open-source, `GDPR <https://gdpr.eu/>`__ compliant, and sustainable alternatives to help European companies compete with their non-European counterparts.
+It is inconvenient (and neigh *impossible*) to only use EU-based companies, but if a solid alternative is available, we aim to document it here.
+We promote EU built, open-source, `GDPR <https://gdpr.eu/>`__ compliant, and sustainable alternatives to help European companies compete with their non-European counterparts.

 This site is based on `evropean.eu/ <https://www.evropean.eu/about>`__.
 Check :doc:`about` for more information.